ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer. Use the menu to see other pages.

-Stages III and IVA
+Stage III or IVA

 Combined internal radiation therapy and external-beam radiation therapy, often with concurrent low-dose chemotherapy

-Systemic chemotherapy in select patients
+Systemic chemotherapy in specific patients

 If cancer spreads to a different part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating metastatic vaginal cancer.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Stage IV vaginal cancer is the most advanced stage of the disease.
 At this stage, the cancer has spread beyond the vagina to the bladder, rectum, lymph nodes of the pelvis, or other organs, such as the bones or lungs.
 The symptoms of advanced vaginal cancer can include:

 Difficulty or pain when urinating

 Pain during sexual intercourse